 We may say we hate the idea of judgment, but don’t we always complain, “How can God allow this terrible thing?”
 In other words, “Why doesn’t God judge this situation?”
 It’s his judgments that keep the world going.
-Most of them are for the purpose of redemption, not destruction.
+Most of them are for redemption, not destruction.
 Only chronic, unrepentant wickedness is the object of destruction.

-Many people in history could say that they met God for the first time in the midst of some sort of pain.
+Many people in history could say that they met God for the first time amid pain.
 Often God has to get our attention before he can speak to us.
 C.S.
-Lewis puts it this way, “God whispers to us in our pleasures, speaks in our conscience, but shouts in our pain: it is his megaphone to rouse a deaf world.”
+Lewis puts it this way, God whispers to us in our pleasures, speaks in our conscience, but shouts in our pain: it is his megaphone to rouse a deaf world.

 Isn’t that good news?